 Dr Ian McGuire

 Ian McGuire joined The University of Manchester since 1996, initially as a lecturer in American Literature and later as a lecturer in Creative Writing.
-Now an Honorary Senior Lecturer, Ian was formerly Co-Director of the Centre for New Writing with John McAuliffe.
+Now a senior lecturer, Ian was formerly Co-Director of the Centre for New Writing with John McAuliffe.

 Having completed his MA at the University of Sussex he received his PhD from the University of Virginia, where he specialised in nineteenth-century American Literature.
 He has written and published on Whitman, Melville and Howells, and is particularly interested in the American realist tradition from the 1880s to the present day.